mmeewis/TL15/exercise2/README.md

 ## Step 2 - Create a form and assign the schema

-* In AEM, navigate to forms (http://localhost:4502/aem/forms.html/content/dam/formsanddocuments) and create a folder Summit2018
+* In AEM, navigate to forms (http://localhost:4502/aem/forms.html/content/dam/formsanddocuments) and create a folder with title "Summit2018"
 * Open de Summit2018 folder
 * Create an Adaptive Form
 * Select the "Blank" template